hlandau/acmetool/_doc/SCHEMA.md

 subdirectory MUST be named after the Certificate ID.

-Each certificate subdirectory MUST contain a file "url" which contains the URL for the certificate encoded in UTF-8.
+Each certificate subdirectory MUST contain a file "url" which contains the URL for the finalised order encoded in UTF-8.
 Clients MUST NOT include trailing newlines or whitespace but SHOULD accept such whitespace and strip it.

+NOTE: In previous versions of this specification (which targeted the draft ACME protocol prior to the addition of orders), the URL contained in the "url" file was the URL to the certificate.
+Such certificates may still exist in a state directory; it is recommended that implementations be able to detect whether an URL leads to a certificate or order via the Content-Type of the response yielded when dereferencing the URL.

 A client SHOULD automatically delete any certificate directory if the certificate it contains is expired AND is not referenced by the "live"